Matt-Swift/pso_launcher/PsoWindowSize/Readme.txt

 6. CHANGE HISTORY
 =================

+1.2.1
+= Fixed a bug that caused values reloading on the custom box as they were being typed making it impossible to set a desired value.

 1.2
 + Added support to patching a clean install of PSO on the fly without need of patched executables.
 + Added an option to manage the serials from within the program.